corydunnlab/hummingbird/README.md

 **Usage**

 Use "--help" or "-h" flags to get usage information for each script.
+All scripts are written in Python 2.7.

 Contact Bala Ani Akpinar (@aniakpinar) for code-related issues and Cory Dunn (@corydunnlab) for more general inquiries.